U.S. retailers benefit from warmer April as sales bounce back

 There were hopeful signs for retailers after months of heavy discounting that slammed sales and profit margins in winter.

-Costco reported a 5 percent increase, better than the 3.2 percent analysts projected, and its shares rose 2 percent.
+Costco reported a 5 percent increase, better than the 3.2 percent analysts had projected, and its shares rose 2.5 percent.

-Drugstore operators Walgreen Co and Rite Aid Corp reported better than expected sales, helped by gains in general merchandise.
+Drugstore operators Walgreen Co (WAG.N) and Rite Aid Corp (RAD.N) reported better-than-expected sales, helped by gains in general merchandise.

-Despite the strong showing, some analysts said there was still reason for caution.
+Despite the strong numbers, the broad S&P Retail Index .SPXRT fell 0.17 points to 837.08 as some analysts said there was still reason for caution about consumer spending.

 "You can't put too much credence into these numbers when you have a big bounce from delayed purchases," said Craig Johnson, president of consulting firm Customer Growth Partners.